vuestorefront/vue-storefront/docs/guide/cookbook/module.md

 <br />

 ## 3. Hooking into hooks
+Hooks are common development method written by core developers to allow 3rd party developers or module developers to inject their own logic at predefined spots of the program.
+With this approach, the software can be flexible in design, so that it helps handle issues which were unknown at the time it was designed initially.

+Core developers usually strive to optimize where to put hooks.
+In _Vue Storefront_, hooks generally fall under either of two groups.
+One of each is `listner`; it allows us to do something at certain moment of application lifecycle.
+The other of each is `mutator`; it allows us to modify internal objects before app performs some actions.

+In this recipe, we look into where they are and how this can be applied to your _module_ development.

 ### 1. Preparation

 ### 2. Recipe
 ### 3. Peep into the kitchen (what happens internally)
 ### 4. Chef's secret (protip)
+#### Secret 1.
+The list of hooks
 <br />
 <br />